The “How To” Guide for Planning a Successful Open House

 - Set a budget.
 Open house expenses add up QUICKLY.
 Make sure the budget is realistic, and expect some overages.
 Make a list of EVERYTHING you anticipate needing, from ice to extension cords.

 - Decide what you want to show off.
 In our case, we wanted to feature products from each of our agencies.
-All printed pieces represented Miller’s Minuteman Press, all signage represented Master Signs, all promo products including goody bags and T-shirts represented BRANDED4U, and the consistent branding, email blasts, theme and designs represented Graphic Tango, the marketing agency that planned the event.
+All printed pieces represented Ink About It, all signage represented Master Signs, all promo products including goody bags and T-shirts represented BRANDED4U, and the consistent branding, email blasts, theme, and designs represented Graphic Tango, the marketing agency that planned the event.

 - Hire help.
 You’ll need food and beverage vendors and entertainment to keep your guests happy.
 You may even need bartenders, parking attendants, etc. to make everything run smoothly.